haf/linux-intro-course/chapter-04/README.md

-In this chapter you'll get to understand [Kubernetes][kube] and 1) how to deploy services for a subset of the above bullet points, and 2) how to let your own service make use of as much as possible of the above.
+In this chapter you'll get to understand [Kubernetes][kube] and 1) how to deploy services for a subset of the above bullet points, and 2) how to let your own stateless and [stateful][k-blog-ss] service make use of as much as possible of the above.

 <blockquote>Kubernetes is an open-source system for automating deployment,
 scaling, and management of containerized applications.</blockquote>